-Customers who’d quit smoking, taken up running, all while vaping, were now considering the certainty of lung cancer over the uncertainty of better health.
-That’s a risk reward ratio I will never understand, but sales fell off a cliff.
+Customers who’d quit smoking, take up running, all while vaping, were now considering the certainty of lung cancer over the uncertainty of better health.
+That’s a risk-reward ratio I will never understand, but sales fell off a cliff.
 We saw a 20-30 % drop in revenues within days.
 This would carry on for 3 months, only saved by Christmas shopping.
 By then though, the buyer was no longer replying to my emails.

 Dealing with Loss

 I’m pragmatic, I’ve always been a realist. ambitious, hopeful but I can see when the writing is on the wall.
 In the time it took for me to land, unpack my case, deal with a solid hangover and some bad life choices, I had seen that offer of life-change, evaporate.